 Another reason to dance is that it offers a new way for your child to express themselves and their emotions.
 Improvisation and choreography are a particularly accessible ways for them to explore new modes of communication. 🤩

 #4 Encourages self-mastery

 Learning how to dance and master dance techniques will help your child to master themselves both physically and mentally.
 As they test their own limits they will learn how far they can and when to push themselves further. 🧘

-#5 Improves socialization
+#5 Improves socialisation

-Whether they're dancing solo, with a partner, or part of an ensemble, your child will learn about communication, cooperation, feedback, and collaboration – all important skills for life beyond the dance studio. 🤝
+Whether they're dancing solo, with a partner or part of an ensemble, your child will learn about communication, cooperation, feedback and collaboration – all important skills for life beyond the dance studio. 🤝

-At GoStudent we believe that the arts, creativity, and healthy self-expression play a vital role in education.
+At GoStudent we believe that the arts, creativity and healthy self-expression play a vital role in education.
 Try a free trial lesson to see how it can work for you and your child today. 🎒